jessemillar/deserted-island-devops-notes/bridge-construction-kit.md

 - Create, discuss, and share blameless postmortems
 - Document as you go; make it a priority
 - Strive to get teams thinking/communicating on the same page
+- "Chop trees, carry water" - Kubernetes Community
+	- Put in work
+	- Do things together, for each other
+	- Be humble
 - Understand that not everyone thinks like you
 	- DevOps people:
 		- Understand that not everyone wants to quickly slap together software that works quickly but has super open/insecure defaults